 The Digital Compass provides the proposed EU's vision and concrete targets for the digital transformation by 2030.
 One cardinal area is skills with the ambition to reach 20 million ICT specialists employed in the economy in 2030.
-The Digital Education Action Plan foresees several Actions including a European Digital Education Content Framework, a European Digital Skills Certificate and a European approach to micro-credentials12.
+The Digital Education Action Plan foresees several Actions including a European Digital Education Content Framework and a European Digital Skills Certificate.
 This is in line with other efforts for pan-European frameworks for skills and qualifications such as the European Qualifications Framework (EQF) that provides a common reference framework translating between national qualification systems, and ESCO, the European multilingual classification of Skills, Competences and Occupations.